-The DNI likewise noted Iran it is actively “preparing for cyber attacks against the United States and our allies” and is “capable of causing localized, temporary disruptive effects—such as disrupting a large company’s corporate networks for days to weeks—similar to its data deletion attacks against dozens of Saudi governmental and private-sector networks in late 2016 and early 2017.”
+The DNI likewise noted of Iran that it is actively “preparing for cyber attacks against the United States and our allies” and is “capable of causing localized, temporary disruptive effects—such as disrupting a large company’s corporate networks for days to weeks—similar to its data deletion attacks against dozens of Saudi governmental and private-sector networks in late 2016 and early 2017.”

 The bulk of the private sector attacks in Saudi Arabia during 2016-17 that the DNI analyzed were focused specifically on the energy industry.

 Leaning in on energy sector cybersecurity

 It is no surprise, then, that the U.S. energy sector leans forward when it comes to cyber defense.
 Tom Fanning, the CEO of Southern Company and a member of the Cyberspace Solarium Commission, has said publicly that “the battles of the future will be fought on our nation’s energy infrastructure, telecommunication networks, and financial systems” and that, as a result, “collaboration between the private sector and government in protecting our American way of life [becomes] that much more vital.”

 We are bought into the vision of Collective Defense to better protect ourselves and our sector.